Life Is Strange 2: Release

-The developers announced that Dontnod was working on a new Life Is Strange game on 18 May 2017 via a short video.
-Prior to the reveal of the game, free demo game, The Awesome Adventures of Captain Spirit, was released on 25 June 2018, which served as an introduction to the new scenario and features a character from the game named Chris.
+Square Enix announced that the studio was working on a new Life Is Strange game on 18 May 2017 via a short video.
+Prior to the reveal of the game, a free demo, The Awesome Adventures of Captain Spirit, was released on 25 June 2018, serving as an introduction to the new setting and featuring a character from the game named Chris.
 The game was officially unveiled at Gamescom on 20 August 2018 by publisher Square Enix along the release date of the first episode, which adopted an episodic format similar to the first game.
 Microsoft announced the game's first episode to be become available to Xbox Game Pass subscribers on Xbox consoles in January 2019, with the other episodes following soon after.
 In March 2019, Dontnod explained the game had a more complicated development due to its road film structure, as each episode features a new set of characters and new environments.
 They could not reuse assets created for earlier episodes, and had to organize auditions and castings for each episode.
 The episodes took longer to develop when compared to the first game, resulting in a more sparse release schedule, which the team believed may have affected players' investment in the story and the characters, possibly resulting in a more muted audience response when compared to the first game.
 Retail editions of the game were released in Europe on 3 December 2019 and in North America on 4 February 2020.
 Feral Interactive released all five episodes for Linux and macOS on 19 December 2019.
 On 18 September 2020, Episode 1: Roads was made free for all platforms.
 A Nintendo Switch port was released on 2 February 2023.